VaysseRobin/RhythmoScope/README.md

 # RhythmoScope - Speech Rhythm Modulation Spectrum

 <p align="center">
  RhythmoScope is a Python library for automatic speech rhythm modelisation.
-This library is the result of my thesis work under the supervision of [Corine Astésano](https://lnpl.univ-tlse2.fr/accueil/membres/corine-astesano-1) and [Jérôme Farinas](https://www.irit.fr/~Jerome.Farinas/).
+This library is the result of my thesis work under the supervision of <a href="https://lnpl.univ-tlse2.fr/accueil/membres/corine-astesano-1">Corine Astésano</a> and <a href="https://www.irit.fr/~Jerome.Farinas/">Jérôme Farinas</a>.
 </p>

 ## 🛠 Installation